 Collaboration.
-There is no such think as isolated genius.
 No one creates in a vacuum.
 I can only be a co-creator… with my teachers, my surroundings, my friends, my ancestors, my colleagues, my unique experiences and opportunities.
-Real creativity can only come from a place of humility that recognizes my rich inheritance and connectedness with others.
+Real creativity can only come from a place of humility that recognizes the profound interconnectedness of all things.

 Gratitude.
 When I experience the privilege of giving birth to something new, I see my work not as my creations, but as my humble contributions.
 I am able to enjoy and share my uniqueness with generosity, not arrogance or self-indulgence.

 Happiness.
 Creativity is a form of happiness.
 When I create, I feel alive and important.

 Inspiration.
 Creativity is contagious.
 When I create, I give others a reason to create as well.

 Hunger.
 Creativity is the product of curiosity and hunger, not some special talent bestowed by the Gods.
 When I am hungry, I seek food.
 As an artist, I seek food for my soul.

 Discontent.
 The status quo is never acceptable.
 I can always do better.
 The world can always be a better place.